MarcusLenander/marcuslenander.github.io/README.md

 # Website
-The aim of this projekt is to learn how to build and manage a website from scratch.
+The aim of this project is to learn how to build and manage a website from scratch.